juliariec/juliariec.com/src/pages/bookshelf/the-four-hour-workweek.md

 This presents a very curious phenomenon.
 There are two synergistic approaches for increasing productivity that are inversions of each other:

 1. Limit tasks to the important to shorten work time (80/20).
-2. Shorten work time to limit tasks to the important (Parkinson’s Law).
+2. Shorten work time to limit tasks to the important (Parkinson's Law).

 The best solution is to use both together: Identify the few critical tasks that contribute most to income and schedule them with very short and clear deadlines.